2.01. Faculty Senate

 G. Other Agenda Items

-A. Twenty minutes of every meeting of the senate shall be scheduled as a question period, during which members of the senate, or other members of the faculty present, may address questions to the chancellor.
+A. Up to twenty minutes of every meeting of the senate shall be scheduled as a question period, during which members of the senate, or other members of the faculty present, may address questions to the chancellor.

-E. Any member of the senate, or any other member of the faculty present, may ask supplementary questions growing out of the reply of the presiding officer to the principal question, but it shall be the duty of the chair of the Executive Committee to prevent the presentation of supplementary questions from becoming a debate.
+D. Any member of the senate, or any other member of the faculty present, may ask supplementary questions growing out of the reply of the presiding officer to the principal question, but it shall be the duty of the presiding officer to prevent the presentation of supplementary questions from becoming a debate.

-F. At the discretion of the chair of the Executive Committee, the question period may be extended beyond the allotted twenty minutes.
+E. At the discretion of the presiding officer, the question period may be extended beyond the allotted twenty minutes.

 A. Amendments to this chapter shall be adopted upon a two-thirds vote of the senators present and voting, provided that the text of the amendment has been included in the notice of the meeting as distributed pursuant to 2.07.A.